datopian/pytest-ckan/README.md

  * Run `pytest`
  * When tested with CKAN 2.9 or newer, CKAN's built-in pytest plugin and fixtures will be used
- * When tested with older versions of CKAN, the code in `pytest_ckan.impl` will be used instead
+ * When tested with older versions of CKAN, the code in `pytest_ckan` will be used instead

 ### Adding to CKAN project